Rethinking Channel Dimensions to Isolate Outliers for Low-bit Weight Quantization of Large Language Models: Experiments

+\textbf{Task-specific quantization.} Beyond general abilities like commonsense reasoning, fine-tuning to a specific task has shown to be effective in creating specialized LLMs \citep{luo2023wizardmath, luo2023wizardcoder}.
+WizardLM family is a set of LLaMA fine-tuned models that show very strong performance on open benchmarks such as GSM8k and HumanEval.
 Different tokens produce different activations; to better simulate the test-time activation distribution of a task-specific LLM, it may be desirable to also use a task-relevant calibration set.
-To test this intuition, we use both the generic text corpus (WikiText-2, denoted as \textit{base}) and task-relevant corpuses (GSM8k for math and MBPP for coding, denoted as \textit{target}).
-As in Table~\ref{tab:inst_tuned_sweep}, we confirm the intuition that using a target calibration set can bring improvements, sometimes significantly up to \textbf{8.51\%} on the 13B coding model for GPTQ-ada.
+To test this intuition, we use both the generic text corpus (WikiText-2, denoted as \textit{base}) and task-relevant corpora (GSM8k for math and MBPP for coding, denoted as \textit{target}).
+As in Table~\ref{tab:inst_tuned_sweep}, we confirm the proposition that using a target calibration set can bring improvements, sometimes significantly up to \textbf{8.51\%} on the 13B coding model for GPTQ-ada.
 Notably, RTN-ada brings up to a \textbf{10.3\%} boost over vanilla RTN, with GPTQ-ada outperforming all other methods when using the target calibration set which may be due to the task-specific weight updates that can serve as further fine-tuning.